 Fortunately, Dr. Lynn Winsten is here for you.
 She is a clinically-trained psychologist with over 30 years of experience helping individuals regain control of their lives.

-To learn more about how she can help you discover your life and get back in the driving seat, please leave a message or drop by her San Luis Obispo practice.
+To learn more about how she can help you discover your life and get back in the driving seat, please leave a message or drop by her Berkeley practice.